jrdeslippe/perfportsite/docs/case_studies/amr/multigrid.md

 The multigrid solver in BoxLib recursively coarsens grids until the grid reaches a sufficiently small size, often $2^3$ if the problem domain is cubic.
 On the coarsest grid, the solver then solves the linear system exactly, before propagating the solution back up to finer grids.
+The solution algorithm chosen for this step is rarely influential on the overall performance of the multigrid algorithm, because the problem size at the coarsest grid is so small.
+In BoxLib, the default coarse grid solver algorithm is BiCGSTAB, a variation on the conjugate-gradient iterative method.